BaptistHub/baptisthub-app/README.md

 Here is a link to a 2 hour course on React Native and Expo -> https://www.youtube.com/watch?v=0-S5a0eXPoc

 ## Getting started
-This app can only be run in a custom dev client and not in exo go, due to the react native library not being an expo package
+This app can only be run in a custom dev client and not in expo go, due to the react native library not being an expo package

 1. Install dependencies